Martin-von-Boehlen/AzTfBeginnersCourse/README.md

  3. If you are not familiar with GitHub you may first peruse ./Exercises/001_GitHubExercises
  4. Go to ./Exercises/002_AzureTerraformExercises and read the Guide for first Exercise 001_SystemCheck.pdf
  5. Clone the exercise directory 001_SystemCheck to your local computer and modify according to Guide
- 6. Please do _not_ generate pull requests for your changes!
+ 6. Please do **not** generate pull requests for your changes!
 In fact: Do your changes outside this repository's clone!
- 7. Please do _not_ generate pull requests!
+ 7. Please do **not** generate pull requests!
- 8. Rinse and repeat
+ 8. Rinse and repeat with step #4.
+Using next exercise.